 Existing law (1) makes a person receiving any property or benefit from an insurer through a fraudulent transfer or obligation personally liable and accountable to the liquidator and (2) allows certain receivers to avoid the transfer or obligation.
-Under current law, a transfer or obligation is considered fraudulent if it is made or incurred within one year before the successful filing of a petition for rehabilitation or liquidation without fair consideration or with actual intent to hinder, delay, or defraud creditors.
-The bill removes reference to "actual intent" and instead refers just to "intent."
+A transfer or obligation is considered fraudulent if it is made or incurred within one year before the successful filing of a petition for rehabilitation or liquidation without fair consideration or with actual intent to hinder, delay, or defraud creditors.

 Under the bill, a receiver or any other person generally cannot avoid a transfer or obligation that would be considered fraudulent under existing law if it arises in connection with any agreement to which an FHL Bank is a party.
-But the bill allows the receiver or other person to avoid the transfer or obligation if it was made or incurred with intent to hinder, delay, or defraud the insurer, receiver, or creditors.
+But the bill allows the receiver or other person to avoid the transfer or obligation if it was made or incurred with actual intent to hinder, delay, or defraud the insurer, receiver, or creditors.